itwritsmall/itwritsmall.github.io/_posts/2019-03-09-install-nagios-raspbian.md

 * Edit the Nagios configuration files to start simple up/down monitoring of your network

 ## Prerequisites
 Part of the purpose of this tutorial is to show that you can do something useful on your home/small network using a Raspberry Pi.
 If you follow along with this you will accomplish that goal.
-I've also checked the tutorial against an Ubuntu Server installation.
+I've also checked the tutorial against an Ubuntu Server installation using very minimal resources.
 If you want a more production ready installation you can allocate real or virtual resources to that.

 ### Raspberry Pi
 I'm running this installation on a Model B Plus Rev 1.2 Raspberry Pi with a 64GB SD card.
 I'm guessing a little less would work and a little more would get the job done too.

 ### or Virtual Resources
 I've also tested this on fairly minimal virtual resources.
-Specifically a Hyper-V instance with 1GB of memory and 40GB of hard drive space.
+Specifically a Hyper-V instance with a single CPU, 1GB of memory and 40GB of hard drive space.
 The virtualization platform you choose should matter little and more resources wouldn't hurt.

 ### Raspbian Installation
 I'm running the 2018-11-13 Stretch Lite version Of Raspbian.
-The remainder of the configuration options aren't important (other than getting it onto your network) to this but you'll probably be well served by configuring an SSH connection to do the set up and future management.
+The remainder of the configuration options aren't important (other than getting it onto your network) but you'll probably be well served by configuring an SSH connection to do the set up and future management.

 ### or Ubuntu Installation
+I've also tested this with an installation of Ubuntu Server 18.04.2 running on Hyper-V.  Just a basic installation, no additional software only OpenSSH.

+### Either OS
-Also, make sure you've upgraded your installation before starting by doing the following:
+Make sure you've upgraded your installation before starting by doing the following:

 ```bash
 $ sudo apt-get update